Obama Foundation Fellowship FAQ

 Q:What is the timeline for the 2020 Fellowship selection?

-Applications for the 2020 Fellows program will open in mid-September.
+Applications for the 2020 Fellows program will open in the Fall.

 Q:When will the 2020 Fellows class be announced?

 We will announce the new class of Obama Foundation Fellows in May 2020.
-You can meet the current Fellows here.
+You can meet the 2019 Fellows here, and you can meet the 2018 class of Fellows here.

 Q: How often do you accept applications?